MOROCCO

-AWC has six members in Morocco and works also with other non-member organizations.
+AWC has four members in Morocco and also works with other non-member organizations.

 IFIs working in Morocco